 Platypuses are nocturnal.

 We could see a platypus in the middle of the afternoon at Bombala Reserve, with light rain and a bit of wind.
 And they were super active late in the morning at Broken River.

 However, the best time to see a platypus is at dawn or dusk and when there is no movement in the water.
 At Jenolan Caves, we saw it a few minutes after sunset.

-That’s the time when the elusive animals get out of its burrow to look for food.
+That’s the time when the elusive animals get out of their burrow to look for food.
 Platypuses dive in to catch invertebrates like shrimps and go back to the surface to breathe.
 Just before they go back up, you may spot big bubbles at the surface.
 When they’re swimming at the surface, they make a V shape in the water.
-That’s my best tips to spot a platypus.
+That’s my best tip to spot a platypus.